 Just like with any trip, the first step involves selecting a destination.
 For those gearing up for a romantic getaway, the options are practically endless.
 Classic destinations for couples in search of a romantic escape include Paris, Rome, and New York.
 An alternative option is to choose a destination with personal significance, like the first city you two traveled to together or the place where you first met.
 While budget and time constraints will likely limit your choices to only a handful of options, it’s essential for couples to reach the decision as a team rather than have one settle for what the other wants.

 Packing the right items

 What happens in the hotel room is none of our business.
 But since this is a romantic getaway, we suggest packing clothes and other items geared towards inciting passion between you and your partner.
-The availability of sex toys in Canada and other western countries mean partners can find just about anything their hearts desire.
+The availability of sex toys in Canada and other Western countries means partners can find just about anything their hearts desire.
 The same goes for sexy lingerie and adult entertainment.
-While everyone is different – and not every couple wants or needs help igniting their fiery passions – it’s worth thinking about getting off before taking off.
+While everyone is different – and not every couple wants or needs help to ignite their fiery passions – it’s worth thinking about getting off before taking off.

 Preparing for the trip

 Don’t you want to look and feel your best during your romantic getaway?
 With this in mind, think about scheduling a hair appointment, getting a manicure, and taking other steps to look your very best.
 We’re willing to bet your partner loves you just the way you are, but there’s nothing wrong with taking a little pride in your appearance and doing a few extras to look as striking and sexy as possible for your romantic getaway.